-You should walk around your house at least once every 1 1⁄2 to 2 hours while you are awake, to keep your muscles strong and to help prevent blood clots in your legs.
+Walk around your house at least every 11⁄2-2 hours while you are awake, to stay as active as possible, keep the back muscles strong, and prevent blood clots in your legs.

-- Once you are comfortable with walking, you can gradually increase the amount or length of time that you do walk. - Do not push yourself to do too much too soon. - If you have a collar, make sure that you can safely see where you are walking so that you do not trip or fall.
+- Once you are comfortable with walking, you can gradually increase the amount or length of time that you do walk. - Do not push yourself to do too much too soon.
+Increasing your pain too much will actually delay your recovery.